seym0/pythoncore-read-quality-control/README.md

 # pythoncore-read-quality-control
 This is a project written in python that eats a .gz archive with FASTQ data and processes it.
-Processing includes:
+Processing includes:<br>
-Reads in the file
+- Reads in the file<br>
-Reads sequence average length
+- Reads sequence average length<br>
-Repeats
+- Repeats<br>
-Reads with Ns
+- Reads with Ns<br>
-Ns per read sequence
+- Ns per read sequence<br>
-GC content average
+- GC content average<br>